annavesely/sumSome/README.md

 ## Installation

-The latest version of sumSome can be istalled with:
+The latest version of the package can be istalled with:

 ``` r
 if (!requireNamespace("dynamicTreeCut", quietly = TRUE)){install.packages("dynamicTreeCut")}